dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmBulkDataDescriptorID)"
     "
+    .. _dcmCalculateStudySizeDelay:

+    :ref:`Calculate Study Size Delay <dcmCalculateStudySizeDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMnS for eager calculation of Study Size and Query Attributes.
+If absent, no (minimal) delay for eager calculation of the Study Size and Query Attributes is applied.

+    (dcmCalculateStudySizeDelay)"
+    "
+    .. _dcmCalculateStudySizePollingInterval:

+    :ref:`Calculate Study Size Polling Interval <dcmCalculateStudySizePollingInterval>`",string,"Polling Interval for Studies with unknown size in ISO-8601 duration format PnDTnHnMnS.
+If absent, there is no eager calculation of the Study Size and Query Attributes.

+    (dcmCalculateStudySizePollingInterval)"
+    "
+    .. _dcmCalculateStudySizeFetchSize:

+    :ref:`Calculate Study Size Fetch Size <dcmCalculateStudySizeFetchSize>`",integer,"Maximal number of Studies with unknown size fetched by one query.

+    (dcmCalculateStudySizeFetchSize)"
+    "
+    .. _dcmCalculateQueryAttributesViewID:

+    :ref:`Calculate Query Attributes View ID(s) <dcmCalculateQueryAttributesViewID>`",string,"Indicates to eager calculate Query Attributes for specified Query/Retrieve Views according configured Calculate Study Size Delay and Calculate Study Size Polling Interval.

+    (dcmCalculateQueryAttributesViewID)"
+    "
     .. _dcmSeriesMetadataStorageID:

     :ref:`Series Metadata Storage ID(s) <dcmSeriesMetadataStorageID>`",string,"ID of Storage on which ZIP archives with aggregated Metadata of all instances of a Series is stored.
 Multiple Storage Systems may be configured.
 If absent, no aggregated Series Metadata will be stored.